Félix Aguilar Observatory: Telescopes

 The principal telescope of EACUC is a double astrograph consisting of two lenses each 20-inches (50.8 cm) in diameter, one designed for blue light and the other for yellow light.
 The lenses focus the light separately onto two photographic plates with dimensions of 17×17 inches (43×43 cm).
 The photographic plates are purchased in the U.S., shipped to Argentina, exposed in the telescope, developed, and then shipped back to the U.S. In New Haven, Connecticut, the plates are measured with a precision measuring machine.

+In 2025, Argentina suspended construction of the China Argentina Radio Telescope at the Félix Aguilar Observatory due to U.S. concerns about dual-use.